Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Experiment

 This subsection presents the outcomes of our RL experiments conducted across the eight scenarios.
 Figure \ref{fig:RLResult1} illustrates the results for the Gender scenario and Figure \ref{fig:RLResult2} shows the results for the Drug scenario.
-In both figures, the colored lines represent the average reward of five repeated experiments, and the shaded areas indicate the variance in the results.
+In both figures, the colored lines represent the average reward (followers) of five repeated experiments, and the shaded areas indicate the variance in the results.
+The followers gained (reward) rises from 1 to 2 or 3 in different cases in a total agent population of 20.
+That is to say, we see a gain of 10\% of the total available follower population.

+Regarding a baseline, if there was no intelligence from RL and we just used initial conditions, it would be a statistical flat line with no followers gained over time.

-In all scenarios, we observe convergence in the reward learning curves, indicating that the RL algorithm successfully identified optimal solutions within the given settings.
+In all scenarios, we observe convergence in the reward learning curves (followers), indicating that the RL algorithm successfully identified optimal solutions within the given settings.
 Both the Gender and Drug cases exhibit similar learning curve patterns under different conditions, highlighting consistent performance across varying contexts.

 One notable observation is that all Follow-Unfollow Dynamics cases exhibited greater variance in their learning curves compared to the Follow Dynamics counterparts under same setting.
 This implies that more complex scenarios pose greater challenges in reaching optimal results.